Photo by SFMTA Photography Department

 Golden Gate Park Gateway Improvements: San Francisco Recreation & Parks completed construction to redesign amenities for people walking on the northern side of the intersection at 9th Avenue and Lincoln Way.
 The project will include upgraded landscaping, new signage and wayfinding, new lighting for people walking and upgraded signal poles.

-SFMTA is working on the citywide Biking and Rolling Plan which will create a new plan for active mobility.
-This study will coordinate and integrate with that effort.
+SFMTA adopted the citywide Biking and Rolling Plan, which will created a new plan for active mobility citywide.

 2026 (Planned)